CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### Will extensions be given if I fail to get ethical approval?
 On its own, failure to get ethical approval will _not_ be grounds for an extension.
 It is up to you to ensure that this happens in a timely manner.
 If there are delays, your supervisor will support you and help you change your project plans.

+# Innovation Case (COMSM0052 only)
+### What is the expected workload for the Innovation Case?
+It's roughly 10% of your time in TB2.
+It's an extra piece of work about how you can communicate your project ideas in a different concept - for example writing a business case to turn it into a start up; write a PhD proposal; how it could be taken on in an exisitng business; how it could be incorporated in education and more.

+The deadline is in Week 5, and there will be workshops and sessions on it, and you will write a short piece of writing.
+You'll be given examples of previous good work.

 # Timetabled Events

 ## Poster Day